frapa/s3d/README.md

 The build system should be cross-platform but everything has been tested only on my linux machine.

+To build the reference documentation with Doxygen, just type:

+	make doc

 ## Contact

 If you wish to contact me for any reason, write me at francescopasa-at-gmail-dot-com.